mkocaoglu/mkocaoglu.github.io/_pages/prospective.md

 ---
 {% include base_path %}

 I am always on the lookout for prospective PhD and MS students who are enthusiastic about doing fundamental work in causality and machine learning.
-In order of importance, things I look for in a Ph.D. candidate are motivation to do research, mathematical maturity, a strong undergrad-level background in probability theory and linear algebra, and research experience (optional).
+In order of importance, things I look for in a Ph.D. candidate are motivation to do good research, mathematical maturity, a strong undergrad-level background in probability theory and linear algebra, and research experience (optional).

 If you think you would be a good fit for our lab, please send me an email with your interests and CV.